muratk3n/thirdwave/en/2015/03/gallipoli.md

 power, who could not complement Germany - another land based power.
 The ultimate good thing coming out WWI obviously is the eventual collapse of the Ottoman Empire which could not be stopped either, as it was several centuries in the making.
-It is immensely interesting also that the crap heritage of the "Holy" Roman Empire reaching the 20th century this way.
-It certainly died a slow painful death.